-The Neapolitan Christmas is probably one of the most ancient and traditional festivities in all Italy, and it brings a colorful, lively atmosphere in the streets of the city, with its folklore and artistic sense.
+The Christmas in Naples is probably one of the most ancient and traditional festivities in all Italy, and it brings a colorful, lively atmosphere in the streets of the city, with its folklore and artistic sense.

-Surely Naples is a top travel destination regardless of the season, but it is a fact that, during Christmas time, its major monuments and squares look even more fascinating thanks to the illumination and twinkly decorations.
+Surely Naples is one of the top travel destinations in Italy regardless of the season, but it is a fact that, during December and Christmas time, its major monuments and squares look even more fascinating thanks to the illumination and twinkly decorations.
 And let's not forget the delicious seasonal specialties, guaranteed that will make you drool only seeing them.

 There are tons of ways to get into the holiday spirit in this beautiful city, but ItalyXP have broken down the essential activities into 5 can’t-miss things to do in Naples at Christmas!